UbiquityDotNET/Llvm.Libs/ReadMe.md

 native code...
 (Though this would involve more direct use of the roslyn parser/analyzer and may be best to generate an input to a proper anaylzer)

-## Projects
-### LlvmBindingsGenerator
-This is the handle for the interop code in Ubiquity.NET.Llvm.Interop.
-(And the exprots.def file for DLL(s) on Windows) It uses CppSharp to parse the C or C++ headers and generates the native library exports.g.def (For a Windows DLL) along with the source to C# interop "handle" types.
-The configuration file also helps in detection of missing or removed handle types when moving to a newer version of LLVM.

-This tool is generally only required once per Major LLVM release.
-(Though a Minor release that adds new APIs would also warrant a new run) However, to ensure the code generation tool itself isn't altered with a breaking change, the PowerShell script takes care of building and running the generator when needed, even if nothing changes in the end.
-This is run on every automated build so that the output is usable in subsequent steps of the complete build.

 ### LibLLVM
-This is the native project that creates the extended LLVM-C API as an actual synamic library.
+This is the native project that creates the extended LLVM-C API as an actual dynamic library.
 At present only Windows x64 is supported, though other configurations are plausible with additional build steps in the PowerShell script to build for other platforms.
 The extensions are configured to build with high C++ conformance mode, so they should readily build without much modification for other platforms given the appropriate build infrastructure is set up.
 (See additional comments on the [automated build](#automated_build) below)

 ## Building the packages in this repo
 ### General requirements